Whether you’re just studying music theory or learning how to play a certain instrument, you are definitely going to come across scales at some point.

 The fifth and last example of the F Major scale starts past the 12th fret, borrowing a few notes (one octave above) from the first example of this section.

-Make sure to play the first note with your pinky in order to have your other fingers ready to play the remaining notes!
+Make sure to play the first note with your pinky in order to have your other fingers ready to play the remaining notes.

 E Major “Scale Enclosures”

-When it comes to memorizing the fretboard, there is a ton of methods and strategies available to make this task easier to process over time.
+When it comes to memorizing the fretboard, there are a ton of methods and strategies available to make this task easier to process over time.
 There isn’t one that is proven to be the absolute best, some people simply prefer one method over another.

-One of the most common methods consists of dividing the fretboard in a few sections, mapping out the notes from the scale within that enclosure, and learning the fretboard in smaller pieces at a time, so you can connect them later.
+One of the most common methods consists of dividing the fretboard into a few sections, mapping out the notes from the scale within that enclosure, and learning the fretboard in smaller pieces at a time, so you can connect them later.

 Practicing this way is going to make you more comfortable when playing through the neck, once again avoiding having to do awkward jumps that would be unnecessary if you knew your way around the entire neck.

-The diagrams below are a suggestion of how you could split your fretboard in five different regions.
+The diagrams below are a suggestion of how you could split your fretboard into five different regions.
 They’re based on the well-known CAGED system, which stands on the open chord shapes that exist on the guitar (C, A, G, E, D).